nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 #.
 On the youtube-8m-object-detection data pipeline tile, click **Actions**, then **Stop**, then **Stop** again to stop the data pipeline.

-Using Xi IoT Input and Output Connectors for Applications
+Using Karbon Services for IoT Input and Output Connectors for Applications
 #########################################################

 About this task

-Learn more about using your phone or a YouTube-8M video as a data source, and a HTTP Live Stream as output when writing your own applications for Xi IoT by exploring the echoapp sample application provided in the Application Library.
+Learn more about using your phone or a YouTube-8M video as a data source, and a HTTP Live Stream as output when writing your own applications for Karbon Services for IoT by exploring the echoapp sample application provided in the Application Library.

 #.
 If you are not logged on, open https://iot.nutanix.com/ in a web